wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/custom-branding.rst

 To customize the branding of the PDF reports, set up the following properties.

 -  ``customization.reports.logo``.
 This property sets the `PDF reports logo` image.
 It the  has a size limit of 1 MB.
 It's printed in the top left corner of the PDF reports.
 Recommended size: 190 pixels width, 40 pixels height.
+See #1 in the image below.

 -  ``customization.reports.footer``.
 This property sets the `Reports footer` text block.
 It has a size limit of 2 lines of 50 characters each.
 It's printed in the bottom left corner of the PDF reports.
+See #2 in the image below.

 -  ``customization.reports.header``.
 This property sets the `Reports header` text block.
 It has a size limit of 3 lines of 40 characters each.
 It's printed in the top right corner of the PDF reports.
+See #3 in the image below.

 .. thumbnail:: /images/kibana-app/features/white-labeling/custom-pdf-report.jpg
    :title: Custom PDF report